A Person of Character

 We are not responsible for all the happenings in our lives.
 Unplanned and hurtful episodes intrude uninvited, and demand action.
 We can complain, avoid the difficult choices, and slither into victimhood; or we can step up and act.

-William James wrote, “there is no more contemptible type of human character than that of the nervous sentimentalist and dreamer, who spends his life in a weltering sea of sensibility and emotion, but who never does a concrete manly deed.”
-(Bellah 2007, loc.
-2371)
+“There is no more contemptible type of human character than that of the nervous sentimentalist and dreamer, who spends his life in a weltering sea of sensibility and emotion, but who never does a concrete manly deed” (Bellah et al., 2008).

 “Goodness is about character – integrity, honesty, kindness, generosity, moral courage, and the like.
 More than anything else, it is about how we treat other people.”